rgrannell1/kea/README.md

 )
 '

-"-- 4. get the average potency of the largest seizure"
+# 4. get the average potency of the largest seizure

 largestStateSeizures $ xPluck('potency') $ xTap(unlist %then% mean)